The Harsh Travel Conditions Before the Shinkansen

 Books about NPB travel stories are also helpful

-In modern NPB, an efficient travel system combining Shinkansen and air travel has been established.
+Since the nationwide expansion of the Shinkansen network from the 2000s onward, NPB has established an efficient travel system combining Shinkansen and air travel.
 Teams secure dedicated Green Car sections, with consideration for player privacy and conditioning during travel.
 Meanwhile, the Shinkansen has also significantly changed fan behavior.
 Day-trip away game attendance has become easy, and the presence of visiting fans grows each year.
-For Giants vs. Hanshin games between Tokyo and Osaka, the sight of massive numbers of visiting fans arriving by Shinkansen has become routine.
+For Yomiuri vs. Hanshin games between Tokyo and Osaka, the sight of massive numbers of visiting fans arriving by Shinkansen has become routine.
 Furthermore, fans watching live game streams on the Shinkansen are increasing, with travel time itself becoming part of the baseball experience.
 The evolution of transportation infrastructure has been one driving force transforming NPB from a 'regional sport' into 'nationwide entertainment.'